MicrosoftDocs/microsoft-salescopilot-docs/articles/privileges.md

 | Recently Used | recentlyused                | Create, Read, Write, Delete                           | User        |
 |Organization | organization                | Read, Write, Append to                                | Global      |

-For Sales Chat, you must also assign the following privileges:
+For Sales agent in Microsoft 365 Copilot, you must also assign the following privileges:

 | Table       | Logical name       | Privileges        | Access level             |
 |----------------|---------------------|---------------------|--------------------|